kingswisdom/SteemMessenger/README.md

 With a clever use of the function `steem.memo.encode` included in `steemjs`, we made a chat system where only you and your recipient can read them.
 In case there is a data leak, your content will be safe, as long as you keep your private memo key in a safe place.

 - **Keep the control on your data**
 With all the controversy about data leaks lately, we decided to give you full rights to your data.
 We believe your messages belongs to you.
-So we integrated a function to delete every message between you and your recipient.
+So we integrated a function to delete every message at once between you and your recipient.
 The *clear discussion* button gives you the ability to delete all the messages you own on the database in just one click, making this chat legal-proof, wich means it can't be used as a legal material.
 We believe a chat session should be just like talking to somebody in real life.
 We know words fly, and writing remains, so we decided to make the writing as volatil as speach.

 - **Secure database**
 All your messages are encrypted in your browser before they are sent to the server, providing you an E2EE (End to End Encryption).
 Meaning that only you and your recipient can read your messages, as it would take 10,000 centuries to successfully brute force your memo key with a regular computer.
 No institutional agency can actually decode your messages without your memo key, wich make Steem Messenger a great medium of communication.